aslobodyan/AgineEngine/README.md

 + Nearly 5 hours were spent on this task
 + Everything was developed on my home laptop with `Mac OS Catalina 10.15.1` + latest version of `Google Chrome` browser.
 So it was not tested under others OS and browsers.
 + Control panel buttons react only on `double-click`
++ There is a possibility to change the text
 + Text was taken from `text.service.js`
 + Project Architecture was a bit modified
 + Sorry for typo-mistake in repo name :)
 + Functionality with Synonyms was not implemented, but can be easily added later
 + Issue with loosing the selected word after clicking on Control Panel buttons was not implemented too